-Governor Haldimand, who was most sympathetic and solicitous for the welfare of the immigrants, issued a proclamation for the organization of the four districts of Nassau, Hesse, Lunenburg and Mecklenburg, to give them civil jurisdictions and establish the English criminal laws, with courts and justices, and to empower the General Sessions to make and repair roads and bridges, and make provision for religion and the public peace and order.
+Governor Haldimand was most sympathetic and solicitous for the welfare of the immigrants.
+He issued a proclamation for the organization of four districts, Nassau, Hesse, Lunenburg and Mecklenburg, giving them civil jurisdictions, and establishing English criminal law, with courts and justices.
+Haldimand also empowered the General Sessions to construct and repair roads and bridges, and make provision for religion and the public peace and order.

 The four districts were still legally a part of the Province of Quebec.
 The French civil law as to property and inheritance ruled in Nassau.
-It was obnoxious to the free English spirit of the common law, and as soon as the new comers had time to consider their position they objected to the French laws, and petitioned for their abrogation in this part of the Province, and kept on petitioning until they carried their point, and secured from the imperial parliament the passage of the Act of 1791, which established the Province of Upper Canada and made it separate and independent of the Province of Quebec.
+It was obnoxious to the free English spirit of the common law, and as soon as the new comers had time to consider their position they objected to the French laws.
+They petitioned for their abrogation in this part of the Province, and kept on petitioning until they carried their point, and secured from the imperial parliament the passage of the Canada Act in 1791, which established the Province of Upper Canada and made it separate and independent of the Province of Quebec.

-The lake road from Niagara to the head of the lake was opened and bridged; the river road to Queenston and the Falls was improved and early settled on; a road through the swamp called the old Marais Normand ran to St. Davids-first settled by Major David Secord of Butler's Rangers, who built a mill about 1786 near the head of the Four Mile Creek; a road from Queenston to the head of the lake gave access to the rich, spacious territory of the interior of the District of Nassau and the western country.
+The lake road from Niagara to the head of the lake was opened and bridged; the river road to Queenston and the Falls was improved and early settled on.
+A road through the swamp, called the old Marais Normand, ran to St. Davids-

+first settled by Major David Secord of Butler's Rangers, who built a mill about 1786 near the head of the Four Mile Creek.
+Another road from Queenston to the head of the lake gave access to the rich, spacious territory of the interior of the District of Nassau and the western country.

-As settlements spread in all directions, the people were soon able to dispense with the military rations issued from Fort Niagara, and began to be self-supporting, when the calamity of "The Hungry Year' overtook them in 1787 and 1788.
-Years of terrible drought and burning heat dried up the springs and wells throughout the land, all crops withered in the ground, and a veritable famine prevailed in the new settlements.
+As settlements spread in all directions, the people were soon able to dispense with the military rations issued from Fort Niagara, and began to be self-supporting, when the calamity of "The Hungry Year" overtook them in 1787 and 1788.
+Years of terrible drought and burning heat dried up the springs and wells throughout the land; all crops withered in the ground, and a veritable famine prevailed in the new settlements.
 Bread there was almost none; cattle of all kinds died, and water at a distance from lake and river was unattainable.
 The leaves of trees and inner bark of the slippery elm were used for food, wild onions and other roots were dug up, and fish was eagerly sought in the lake.
 Game and birds largely disappeared from the woods for want of food and water, while forest fires added terror to the hard trials of the people.